 Accounts are already set up for students enrolled in the course.
 You should be able to log into the cluster as follows:

-NOTE: The Datasci cluster does not accept password logins (at least, not from off-campus).
-You must configure a public/private keypair.
+NOTE: You must configure a public/private keypair.
 You can find directions here: MFCF - Creating SSH keys.
 Datasci shares the file system with student.cs so adding to your authorized_keys file on student.cs will also add it to datasci.

 If you're using PuTTY on Windows, the program to use is called "PuTTYGen".
 Save the private key somewhere, and copy public key text shown into "~/.ssh/authorized_keys".
 Unlike under Linux, putty does not default to trying private keys, you have to configure this manually.
 Under "Connection" > "SSH" > "Auth", enter the location of your private key in the box labeled "Private key for authentication".